• Skip to primary navigation

 • Press the cancel button and add 1 cup of water to the pot.
 Move around the garlic to ensure no pieces are stuck to the pot, then add the potatoes and 1 teaspoon salt.

-• Seal the lid and use the “Manual” or “Pressure Cook” mode to set the Instant Pot to pressure cook on high for 8 minutes.
-It takes about 10 minutes to come to pressure.
+• Seal the lid and use the "Manual" or "Pressure Cook" mode to set the Instant Pot to high pressure for 8 minutes.
+It will take about 10 minutes to come up to pressure.

 • Once the cooking time is done, let it naturally release pressure for 5 minutes.
 Then turn the venting knob to quick-release the remaining pressure.
 Carefully open the lid.

-• Add the butter to the pot and mash the potatoes with a potato masher (no need to drain the water).
-While mashing, slowly pour in the plant milk.
-Mash until smooth.
+• Add the butter to the pot (no need to drain the water), then mash the potatoes with a potato masher.
+While mashing, gradually pour in the plant milk.
+Continue mashing until smooth.

 • Season with salt and pepper.
-Serve with fresh chives or parsley.
+Serve with fresh chives or parsley and vegan onion gravy.

 Notes

-Storage – Any leftovers can be stored in an airtight container in the refrigerator for 3-4 days.
-To freeze, store in an airtight freezer-safe bag or container in the freezer for up to 3 months.
+1. Storage - Store any leftovers in an airtight container in the refrigerator for 3-4 days.
+To freeze, use a freezer-safe airtight container or bag and store for up to 3 months.

-Garlic - For an even easier recipe, skip step 1 and add the garlic to the pot with the water.
-Add the potatoes and salt and continue with step 3.
+3. Garlic - For an easier option, skip step 1 and add the garlic directly to the pot with the water in step 2.
+Then add the potatoes and salt, and continue with step 3.

-Water - If you prefer to steam off the water before mashing, set the Instant Pot to sauté.
-Heat until the water has steamed off then cancel the sauté mode.
+5. Water - If you prefer to steam off the water before mashing, set the Instant Pot to sauté.
+Heat until the water has steamed off, then cancel the sauté mode.

 Nutrition